Sirpy: Career

-Sirpy debuted as a music composer in 1992 for the film Manobala's Shenbaga Thottam and has composed for over 50 commercial and critically acclaimed feature films.
+Sirpy debuted as a music composer in 1992 for the film Manobala's Senbaga Thottam and has composed for over 50 commercial and critically acclaimed feature films.
 His son Nandhan Ram made his acting debut as lead actor with the film Palli Paruvathile (2017).

 Awards

 He has won the Best Music director award from the Government of Tamil Nadu for the year 2002 for the film Unnai Ninaithu and the Kalaimamani Award in the year 1997.